nikmax/btc-js/README.md

-small project for blockchain demostration with js
+small project for blockchain demonstration with js